stevencombs/retrocombs.github.io/_posts/2015/2015-09-16-goodbye-textexpander-hello-dash.md

 | ,,green | #006B54 : the college's official green hex code        |
 | ,,apple |  : because I can never remember the keyboard shortcut |

-I currently have around 80 snippets and they work flawlessly in all applications.
-For general text expansion capabilities, Dash if flawless.
-Dash even goes further and allows you to use tags to organize your snippets.
+</p>I currently have around 80 snippets and they work flawlessly in all applications.
+For general text expansion, Dash if flawless.
+Dash allows you to use tags to organize your snippets.
 This makes snippets easy to search and categorize.
 Below is a screenshot of Dash that displays the tags I use to keep my snippets organized.

 ![](http://www.stevencombs.com/images/posts/2015-09-16-goodbye-textexpander-hello-dash/snippet-tags.png)